-By adding personalization details and using thoughtfully created decor tips I am sharing, you will create a memorable time for your party guests and your graduate will feel loved on too.
+By adding personalization details and using thoughtfully created decor tips I am sharing, you will create a memorable time for your party guests, and your graduate will feel loved too.

 Let’s get started!